alestiago/drift/docs/docs/dart_api/tables.md

     {{ load_snippet('generated_column_stored','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-### Custom constraints

-The typed column builder API covers most constraints to be set on columns.
-If you need something more specific though, you can use the `customConstraint` method to apply your own SQL constraints to the column:

-{{ load_snippet('custom_column_constraint','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-!!! warning "Custom constraints replace Drift constraints"

-    Adding `customConstraint` overrides any constraints added by Drift.
-Most notably, it removes the `NOT NULL` constraint.
-If you want to add a custom constraint and keep the column `NOT NULL`, you must add it manually.

-    **Example:**

-    {{ load_snippet('custom_column_constraint_not_nullable','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-    Drift's builder will also emit a warning if you forget to include `NOT NULL`, or try to mix custom constraints with incompatible column options.

-## Table constraints
+## Unique columns

-### Primary keys

-Every table in a database should have a primary key - a column or set of columns that uniquely identifies each row.

-#### Single auto-incrementing key

-For most tables, a single auto-incrementing integer column can serve as a good primary
-key:

-{{ load_snippet('autoIncrement','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-In this example, `id` will be automatically set as the primary key.

-!!! tip "Mixin Helper"

-    You can extract common column definitions that you might need in multiple tables into Dart mixins:

-    {{ load_snippet('table_mixin','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-    The above `Posts` table will include the `id` and `createdAt` columns from the `TableMixin` mixin.

-#### Custom primary key

-If you need a different column (or set of columns) as the primary key, override the `primaryKey` getter in your table class.

-- It must be defined with the `=>` syntax, function bodies aren't supported.
-- It must return a set literal without collection elements like if, for or spread operators.
+Sometimes, columns might not be part of the primary key but are still known to hold unique values.
+This uniqueness can be enforced by including it in the schema, which can speed up some queries.
+To enforce that a single column is unique across all rows, use `unique()` as part of it's
+definition:

-{{ load_snippet('custom_pk', 'lib/snippets/dart_api/tables.dart.excerpt.json') }}
+{{ load_snippet('unique_columns','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-This above would set the `email` column as the primary key.

-### Multi-column uniqueness

-To enforce that a combination of columns is unique, override the `uniqueKeys` getter in your table class.
+To enforce that a combination of columns is unique, override the `uniqueKeys` getter in your table class:

+{{ load_snippet('unique-table','lib/snippets/dart_api/tables.dart.excerpt.json') }}

+The above example would enforce that the same room can't be reserved twice on the same day.

 !!! tip "Not needed for primary keys"
     The primary key is already unique in each table, so you don't have to add a unique constraint for columns matching the primary key.

-#### Example

-{{ load_snippet('unique-table','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-The above example would enforce that the same room can't be reserved twice on the same day.
-Single columns can be made unique by including a single-element set in `uniqueKeys`, but using the [unique](#unique-columns) column option is typically easier.

-### Table name

-By default, Drift names tables in `snake_case` based on the class name.
-A table can be customized by overriding the `tableName` getter in your table class.

-{{ load_snippet('custom_table_name','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-### Custom table constraints

-You can also add custom constraints to the table itself by overriding the `tableConstraints` getter in your table class.

-{{ load_snippet('custom-constraint-table','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-!!! note "SQL Validation"

-    Don't worry about syntax errors or unsupported features.
-Drift will validate the SQL you provide and throw an error during code generation if there are any issues.

 ## Indexes